 Get Your Staff Ready for ICD-10

 AAOE has everything you and your practice need to successfully transition to ICD-10.

-Physicians and staff must learn the new terminology and guidelines for usage for ICD-10.Learn to conquer ICD-10 during this four-hour, ophthalmology-specific coding seminar.
+Physicians and staff must learn the new terminology and guidelines for usage for ICD-10.
+Stay up-to-date with the constantly changing landscape of coding and documentation rules and prepare for ICD-10 implementation during this four-hour, ophthalmology-specific coding seminar.
 State ophthalmological societies are partnering with the Academy and AAOE to bring ophthalmology’s most popular coding seminar to a city near you.*

 Print and online products

 The only specialty specific book written for ophthalmology by an ophthalmologist.
 Gordon E. Johns, MD extrapolates from the master data files all diagnosis codes pertaining to ophthalmic care.
 Includes a quick reference guide that shows frequently reported ICD-9 codes converted to ICD-10 codes.
 Order at www.aao.org/store.